-Being an entrepreneur in supply chain & manufacturing industry has been my long-term goal, and having several years of experience in consulting builds up my experience prior to starting my entrepreneurial journey.
+Being an entrepreneur in the supply chain & manufacturing industry has been my long-term goal, and having several years of consulting work will build up my experience prior to starting my entrepreneurial journey.

-The program will help me in plenty of ways.
-First, the knowledge gained in this program builds a strong foundation to reach my career goal.
-For example, the course in Data Structures and Algorithms is undeniably useful for future consultants as data analysis is part of consultants' essential skills.
+The program will enrich my skills in a myriad of ways.
+First, the knowledge gained in this program will lay a strong foundation to reach my career goal.
+For example, the course in Data Structures and Algorithms is incredibly useful for future consultants as data analysis is part of consultants' essential skills.

-Second, Imperial is very open towards collaborating business and innovation, and it really encourages students to think creatively and develop an entrepreneurial mindset through the Enterprise Lab.
-I believe that the environment in Imperial will help develop my entrepreneurial spirit not only to become a successful entrepreneur, but it is also essential for consultants to be able to understand the point of view of entrepreneurs as they are also one type of stakeholders that consultants will deal with.
+Second, Imperial is very open towards integrating business and innovation, and through the Enterprise Lab, students are encouraged to think creatively and develop an entrepreneurial mindset.
+I believe that the environment in Imperial will not only help nurture my entrepreneurial spirit but also give me the necessary skills to understand the point of view of entrepreneurs as they are also one type of stakeholders that consultants will deal with.

-Additionally, Imperial's undeniably promising reputation among people all over the world allows me to gain plenty of opportunities, such as strong networking opportunities and business opportunities.
-Thus, having the opportunity to study in Imperial will definitely help my career growth in many ways.
+Additionally, Imperial's promising reputation among people all over the world allows me to gain plenty of opportunities, such as strong networking opportunities and business opportunities.
+I believe Imperial can provide me with both academic and practical experiences that will help launch my career as an aspiring entrepreneur.

 Do you see any barriers that you may need to overcome to reach this goal?

 This can be personally, professionally, or academically.
-Please do not exceed 1500 charcters
+Please do not exceed 1500 characters

-Personally, the first barrier is the intimidating preparation to enter management consulting.
-This industry is well-known to have a series of rigorous selection rounds, starting from CV submission up to its study case interview.
+Personally, the first barrier is the intimidating preparation I will have to do to enter management consulting.
+This industry is well-known for its rigorous selection rounds, starting from CV submission up to its study case interview.
 Being very well-prepared is a must since failure to pass the application round may result in a rejection ban which requires the candidate to wait for 2 years before reapplying.

-Aside from my consulting goal, I also have a goal in paving Indonesia's way towards industrialization.
-However, the knowledge of industrialization is still relatively limited in Indonesia due to its low education quality and number of educated workers.
-Meanwhile, this is a very urgent issue that requires close attention because Indonesia has been in a middle income trap for nearly 29 years, and it is concerning.
+Aside from my consulting goal, I also have a vision to pave Indonesia's way towards industrialization.
+However, knowledge of industrialization is relatively lacking in Indonesia due to low education quality and a limited number of educated workers.
+However, this is a pressing issue because Indonesia has been in a middle income trap for nearly 29 years, and it is concerning.

 Gaining a Master's degree in Business Analytics at ICL will help tackle both of my career goals.
-In terms of getting into consulting, a Master's degree helps sharpen my specialization in analytics for supply chain & manufacturing which will become a differentiator among other candidates.
-Additionally, having a specialization in supply chain in the consulting industry allows me to gain exposure mainly to industrialization.
-Achieving more and more experience in industrialization contributes a lot not only towards my personal knowledge, but also towards Indonesia's industrialization journey.
+A Master's degree will hone my specialization in analytics for supply chain & manufacturing - a differentiator among other consulting applicants.
+Moreover, having in-depth knowledge in supply chain in the consulting industry gives me exposure to industrialization, which will cultivate my personal knowledge to invigorate Indonesia's industrialization journey.

 Criterion 1: What key criteria does your target company use in their recruitment process?